-The SGI solver is the fastest, but is proprietary: if you own SGI hardware you might have gotten the scientific software package as well, which contains the SGI sparse system solver.
-SPOOLES is also very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
+The SGI solver should by now be considered as outdated.
+SPOOLES is very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
 With 2GB of RAM you can solve up to 250,000 equations.
 TAUCS is also good, but my experience is limited to the LL^T decomposition, which only applies to positive definite systems.
 It has an out-of-core capability and also offers a LU decomposition, however, I was not able to run either of them so far.
 Next comes the iterative solver.
 If SOLVER=ITERATIVE SCALING is selected, the pre-conditioning is limited to a scaling of the diagonal terms, SOLVER=ITERATIVE CHOLESKY triggers Incomplete Cholesky pre-conditioning.
 Cholesky pre-conditioning leads to a better convergence and maybe to shorter execution times, however, it requires additional storage roughly corresponding to the non-zeros in the matrix.
 If you are short of memory, diagonal scaling might be your last resort.
 The iterative methods perform well for truly three-dimensional structures.
 For instance, calculations for a hemisphere were about nine times faster with the ITERATIVE SCALING solver, and three times faster with the ITERATIVE CHOLESKY solver than with SPOOLES.
-For two-dimensional structures such as plates or shells, the performance might break down drastically and convergence often requires the use of Cholesky preconditioning.
+For two-dimensional structures such as plates or shells, the performance might break down drastically and convergence often requires the use of Cholesky pre-conditioning.
 SPOOLES (and any of the other direct solvers) performs well in most situations with emphasis on slender structures but requires much more storage than the iterative solver.
-PARDISO is the Intel proprietary solver.
+PARDISO is the Intel proprietary solver and is to my knowledge presently the fastest.